lamng3/lamng3.github.io/_posts/2025-02-18-select-k-disjoint-special-substrings.md

 ### Sign-off

-Congratulations on making it this far.
-I believe this problem is **medium-hard**, as it demands an elegant blend of straightforward techniques and keen observation.
-Best of luck in the future competitions!
+Congratulations on making it this far!
+Although LeetCode rates this as a **medium** question, I actually consider it **medium-hard** because it requires a smart mix of basic techniques and sharp observation.
+Best of luck in your future competitions!